aschleck/edith/README.md

 "baseclass" that points at the send table of the parent class.

 The other big source of complexity comes from exclude props.
-If I had some class that inherited from *Ent* but I don't care about *Ent.y* and don't want it to be synchronized I can use an exclude prop.
-The name of this prop would be *y* and it would also have a field called datatable name set to *Ent*.
+If I had some class that inherited from **Ent** but I don't care about **Ent.y** and don't want it to be synchronized I can use an exclude prop.
+The name of this prop would be **y** and it would also have a field called datatable name set to **Ent**.

 After we read in all of the send tables and send props from the replay we have to flatten them.
-This means that instead of having a send prop in our send table that points at the *DT_DOTA_Unit_Hero_Windrunner* send table, we just copy all of the props in the *DT_DOTA_Unit_Hero_Windrunner* send table into ours.
+This means that instead of having a send prop in our send table that points at the **DT_DOTA_Unit_Hero_Windrunner** send table, we just copy all of the props in the **DT_DOTA_Unit_Hero_Windrunner** send table into ours.

-Now that we have our flattened send tables we need to tackle the *instancebaseline* string table.
+Now that we have our flattened send tables we need to tackle the **instancebaseline** string table.
 Suppose you have a class with two hundred integers and every instance sets those to zero.
 Rather than transferring two hundred zeroes every time you need to create a new instance of this class, it would be better to have a default instance of the class and then transfer only what is not in the default when you create a new instance.
-The *instancebaseline* table has an entry for every class with such a default.
+The **instancebaseline** table has an entry for every class with such a default.

 Finally we can parse our packet entities.
 When the server thinks an entity enters the client's potentially visible set (PVS) it tells the client to make a new entity.
-Making a new entity requires first parsing the entry in *instancebaseline* and then parsing the data sent in the packet.
+Making a new entity requires first parsing the entry in **instancebaseline** and then parsing the data sent in the packet.
 Parsing both of these is exactly the same, first you read the list of properties that they contain and then you read each property.

-When an entity is updated you do exactly the same procedure but don't bother with *instancebaseline*.
+When an entity is updated you do exactly the same procedure but don't bother with **instancebaseline**.
 For deleting entities you only need to read entity ID.

 Understanding my code:
 ----------------------
-*death_recording_visitor* is an example of doing something useful with my code.
+**death_recording_visitor** is an example of doing something useful with my code.
 This outputs a line whenever an entity is updated and is also dead (which is way more times than actual deaths).
+This was used to gather data for the tool that produced the image above.

-*entity* describes an entity and stores its properties.
+**entity** describes an entity and stores its properties.

-*property* handles the different types of send props and stores the correct data for each one.
+**property** handles the different types of send props and stores the correct data for each one.

-*state* contains a bunch of data structures read from the replay and handles flattening send tables.
+**state** contains a bunch of data structures read from the replay and handles flattening send tables.

-*main* reads the replay, converts it into the internal representation used by the program, and runs the logic for everything but flattening send tables.
+**main** reads the replay, converts it into the internal representation used by the program, and runs the logic for everything but flattening send tables.

 Limitations: